socketsupply/docs/apps/files/index.md

 # Buckets

-The _Buckets_ app is a GUI for viewing and managing cloud files.
+The _Files_ app is a GUI for viewing and managing cloud files.

 ## Description